Ibrahim El Kadiri: Career

+Volendam

 El Kadiri played youth football for AFC IJburg, WV-HEDW, Ajax and FC Utrecht.
 In 2019, he signed a three-year contract with FC Volendam together with Samir Ben Sallam.
 He made his debut for Volendam on 29 November 2019, in a 3–1 home win over NEC Nijmegen.
 He came on as a substitute for Derry Murkin in the 76th minute, and even scored in injury time to secure his first ever professional goal.
 On 7 August 2020, he signed a contract extension with Volendam until 2024.

+De Graafschap

+On 1 July 2024, El Kadiri signed a two-year contract with an option for an additional year with Eerste Divisie club De Graafschap.
+On 11 August, he scored on his competitive debut for the club, netting the final goal in the 94th minute to complete a decisive 4–3 comeback victory against his former club Volendam on the first matchday of the season.